QuTech-Delft/cQASM-spec/docs/language_specification/statements/instructions/control_instructions/barrier_instruction.md

     SGMQ notation does not guarantee simultaneity.
     This will depend on the scheduling optimization that is applied during the compilation process.

+    For certain backends, groups of consecutive **`barrier`** instructions are linked together to form a _uniform_ barrier, across which no instructions on the specified qubits can be scheduled.
+    Note that one can create a group of consecutive **`barrier`** instructions, _i.e._ a uniform barrier, using SGMQ notation.

 !!! example

     === "Single qubit"